Battery 9: History

 Riekert started recording under the name Battery 9 in 1994, bored with the creative constraints of a standard rock band format.
 A platform to run various projects from, One F Music, was subsequently founded, in the form of an independent record label and a small home studio.

 The first Battery 9 album, Protskrog, was released in 1995.
 Made and backed by little more than a shoestring budget, it sold well enough to warrant a licensing deal with independent record company Tic Tic Bang.

 The next release, Strop (1996), saw Battery 9 break through to a wider audience, with the song "Kiss the Machine" receiving daytime airplay and eventually charting on 5FM, a major nationwide commercial radio station.
 For the first time, the major industry took notice and the project received major media coverage, while the live act played for increasingly bigger audiences, culminating in a solo show at the Viper Room in Pretoria in 1997 that drew 1200 people.
 In the same year, the album Gris, featuring remixes, re-interpretations and interactive CD-ROM data, was released.

 Wrok was released in 1998 and was awarded Best Rock Album in that year's South African Music Awards.

 After a few major live performances, including supporting The Prodigy and Faithless on their tour in South Africa, Battery 9 took a break for a couple of months to re-assemble the live act.
-In December 2000 and January 2001, Battery 9, with the newly formed live act, performed a well received short tour of South Africa.
+In December 2000 and January 2001, Battery 9, with the newly formed live act, performed a well-received short tour of South Africa.
 The set included new songs from the album Sondebok which was released in 2002.

 After a long break, a sixth album, Straks, was released in late 2005 with almost no marketing or promotion.

-The next album, Galbraak, is expected during the second semester of 2008.
+The next album, Galbraak, was released in October 2008.

 Current members

 The band has had quite a few members and incarnations over the years, with Paul Riekert and the 6'8" tall Huyser Burger (also known as DJ Fokkolnonsins) remaining as the only two constants from 1995.
 The current guitarist is Dawid Kahts, who also plays guitar for NuL and Thys Nywerheid.
-The band currently performs wearing formal black suits, except for Huyser who sometimes goes casual.
+The band currently performs wearing formal black suits, except for Huyser, who sometimes goes casual.
 Huyser Burger died on 5 December 2011 from acute kidney and liver failure.

 Unorthodox instruments

 As befits their industrial image, Battery 9 often uses unorthodox instruments on-stage as well as for recording samples.
 Examples include road signs, oil drums and other pieces of scrap metal.
 The blade from a bulldozer was included for a time, but it was abandoned because of the hassle involved in transporting it to the venues.
-DIY electric implements like drills, angle-grinders and jackhammers are also used, with some more for the visual effect than the musical merit of including it.
+DIY electric implements like drills, angle grinders, and jackhammers are also used, with some more for the visual effect than the musical merit of including it.